engineyard/kubernetes-workshop/01-basic-rails-app/README.md

 - Dockerize a Rails 5 app with Postgres
 - Deploying the app to a running kubernetes cluster
 - Connecting to externally configured Database (using Amazon RDS)
-- Connecting to a Database running on another container inside kubernetes
 - rake db:migrate

 ## Kubernetes concepts: